hackerzhuli/unity_code_native/README.md

 ## Why rust, not C# or javascript?

 It turns out process detection is very tricky in javascript, which involves running powershell in windows, which takes seconds, too inefficient for our case.
 What about C#?
 It turns out that C# don't have a way of getting parent id of a process, which makes the implementation tricky again, we do need parent id.
 So rust is the way to go.
+Also performance is very good with rust, because we can specify exactly what info we need for a process, without wasting time retriving info like CPU usage, memory usage and so on.

 ## Key Features
 - Run the executable with one argument the path of the Unity project